stanislawbartkowski/CivilizationREST/README.md

 * waiting, the civilization waiting for the player

 ## Automated player, get game id waiting for automated player.
 This API is designed for automated player.
 It returns the id of the game waiting for automated player to pick up.
-If the id s empty, it means that there is no waiting game.
+The empty id means that there is no waiting game.

 | Info | Content
 | -- | -- |